 The Right to Complain Contact

-The Data Controller is Chambers Southern Ltd, Meadows Farm, Ervilles Road, Worlds End, Waterlooville PO7 4QU, and we are registered with the ICO - registration reference – ZA132968
+The Data Controller is Shannon Seabrooke.
+She is based at: Chambers Southern Ltd, Beaver Lodge Farm, Fontley Road, Titchfield, Fareham, Hampshire PO15 6QZ.
+We are registered with the ICO - registration reference – ZA132968

 We always seek to treat an individual’s data fairly, however, individuals have the right to complain to our Quality Manager, who will investigate and respond accordingly within one month.
 Complaints should be sent addressed to:

-The Quality Manager, Chambers Southern Ltd, Meadows Farm, Ervilles Road, Worlds End, Waterlooville PO7 4QU
+The Quality Manager, Chambers Southern Ltd, Beaver Lodge Farm, Fontley Road, Titchfield, Fareham, Hampshire PO15 6QZ.

 Should the response not be resolved to the satisfaction of the complainant, the individual can also take up their issue with the Information Commissioner’s Office (the ICO) at the following address:

 The Information Commissioner’s Office, Wycliffe House, Water Ln, Wilmslow SK9 5AF